fanquake/core-review/binary-compare.md

 >>> [do_build] Copying object files...
 >>> [do_build] Performing basic analysis pass...

-# Check the PR you'd like to compare.
+# Checkout the PR you'd like to compare.
 In this case #16370
 git fetch origin pull/16370/head:16370 && git checkout 16370
 make -j5 -C depends/
 git rev-parse HEAD